The American Psychological Association (APA) style requires two elements:

 2. At the end: References

-At the end of the text, include a list of references; a single list of all the sources of information you have cited in your assignment.
+At the end of the text, include a list of references; a single list of all the sources of information you have cited in your assessment.
 Begin the reference list on a new page and title it “References”.
 Centre the title on the page.
 Each entry should have a hanging indent.

 Each list item requires specific bibliographic information.
 For example, in the case of a book, ‘bibliographical details’ refers to: author/editor, year of publication, title, edition, and publisher, as found in the title pages (some details will vary).